 Another common task is to vectorize texts : turning texts into matrix representations, also called embeddings.
 We usually use pre-trained models to do this, because it is not possible and it is costly for us to download all texts from the internet and literature, and spend many hours of expensive high compute power to generate sensible word embeddings.
 Google, Facebook and other Machine Learning papers have already done this for us, so we should just utilize it.
 Unless we need to re-train for a custom solution.
 Famous word embedding models include word2vec (google), FastText (facebook), Glove (Stanford) etc. Though not all these models are still state-of-the-art.

 Identifying missing values.
-Encoding missing values (encode NaN).
+Encoding missing values (encode NaN.
+Recode any special symbols as numeric or computer symbols).
 Replace missing values intelligently with imputation strategy.

 Once missng values are encoded / handled, such as using numpy.nan, we can tally up the number of missing values.
 An example using pandas to tally Not-a-Number(NaN) pandas.DataFrame.isnull().sum() We can also specify the axis and only display the first 10 results df.isnull().sum(axis=1).loc[:10]